 Renovating your home is taking the base investment you made and making it better.
 Done right and chosen well, your investments could pay off both in the present and in the future.
-They can help you love your home and enjoy living in it for decades upon decades, and then, when you finally want to sell, the right renovations can drastically increase the value, allowing you to make a healthy return on your initial investment.
+They can help you love your home and enjoy living in it for decades upon decades, and then, when you finally want to sell, the right renovations or knock down rebuilds can dramatically increase the value, allowing you to make a healthy return on your initial investment.

 Renovations, however, need to be done with care.
 It is all too tempting when you first move into a new property to make all the changes you think need to be done without actually consider what needs to be done.
 Don’t waste your money and be sure of every change you make by following these steps to the perfect home renovation.